-People Need to Use Typography: An Interview with Non-Latin Type Designer Erin McLaughlin
+Global Need for Typography: An Interview with Indic Script Type Designer Erin McLaughlin

-TypeThursday sat down with Typeface Designer Erin Mclaughlin about her work as a non-latin typeface design.
-As the markets in South Asia continue to mature, the need for non-latin typography grows only larger.
-Erin shared both the challenges and rewards in working in the sub-specialty.
+TypeThursday sat down with Typeface Designer Erin Mclaughlin about her work as a typeface designer with a focus on Indic scripts.
+As the markets in South Asia continue to mature, the need for multi-script typography grows only larger.
+Erin shared both the challenges and rewards in working in the discipline.
 Enjoy!

 TypeThursday: Hey, Erin, thank you so much for being here.